Emergency-Response-Demo/erdemo.io/architecture.md

 ![application architecture](/images/incident-process.png)

 The business process is implemented using the *Business Process Management Notation* [(BPMN2) standard](https://www.omg.org/bpmn/).
 BPMN2 is similar to other business process modelling technologies such as Visio.
 However, unlike Visio, BPMN2 is a standard that is implemented as XML that can subsequently be parsed, validated, compiled and executed at runtime.
+In the Emergency Response application, Red Hat's Process Automation Manager product is used to parse, validate, compile and execute BPMN2.

 The business process of the Emergency Response demo is best characterized as *Straight-Through*.
 It meets the criteria of a *straight-through* business process in that its flow is known upfront at design-time and at runtime its lifecycle starts and completes in an automated manner.
 More elaboration of the different types of business processes can be found [here](/Business_Patterns.md).